Shmuelnaaman/customer_segments/README.md

 # Creating Customer Segments

-## Unsupervised Learning Project
+## Unsupervised Learning

-In this project I  will analyze a dataset containing annual spending amounts for internal structure, to understand the variation in the different types of customers that a wholesale distributor interacts with.
+### In this project I use Clustering , PCA and ICA to analyze annual spending from a wholesale distributor database.
+That enable me to identify different types of customers.
+That enable the wholesale distributor to provide different services according to the customers need.

-## Please read the Report for detailed analysis.
+## Please read the PDF Report for detailed analysis.

 ## Template code